AlexMost/gimme-deps/README.md

 gimme-deps
 ==========

-If you want to know what files are required from npm package or some file, their absolute file pahts, their package names and another metadata from package.json`s just make:
+If you want to know what files are required from node module or just simple file, their absolute file pahts, their package names and another metadata from package.json`s just make:

 ``` sh